git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Mikro-Mk3.md

 * **Rec** - Start/Stop recording.
 * **Stop** - Stop playback.
 If pressed when stopped the play cursor is moved to the start of the song.
 * **Restart/Loop** - Toggle transport loop
-* **Erase** - Use in combinbation with a pad to delete a scene, clip or track depending on the selected mode.
+* **Erase** - Use in combination with a pad to delete a scene, clip or track depending on the selected mode.
 * **Erase + touch encoder knob** - Reset the currently edited value to its default.
 * **Tap** - Tap Tempo
 * **Stop + Tap** - Toggle metronome